-Assistant Professor Position in Chemical, Biochemical and Environmental Engineering at UMBC
+Tenure-Track Faculty Position in the Department of Chemical, Biochemical, and Environmental Engineering at UMBC

 UMBC is an Affirmative Action/Equal Opportunity Employer.
 Minorities, women, veterans, and individuals with disabilities are encouraged to apply.